Linen Care: Embrace Wrinkles & Master Ironing

 Frequently Asked Questions

-Why are natural wrinkles often embraced with luxury linen?
+Why are natural wrinkles often embraced with considered linen?

 Linen's inherent charm lies in its relaxed, lived-in texture.
 The natural creases signify its pure, breathable quality and sophisticated comfort, making them a desirable characteristic.